nanoframework/nf-debugger/README.md

-# **nanoFrameowrk** debugger libraries
+# **nanoFramework** debugger libraries

-This project is a library that provide debugging and communication capabilites for UWP applications to debug and communicate with **nanoFrameowrk** devices.
+This project is a library that provide debugging and communication capabilites for UWP applications to debug and communicate with **nanoFramework** devices.
 It's provided as source code and as a Nuget package that can be integrated on any application.